My top 10 favorite quotes From ‘A Christmas Story’

 Ralphie is shoved down a slide, but he stops himself and climbs back up

 Ralphie: No!
 No!
 I want an Official Red Ryder Carbine-Action Two-Hundred-Shot Range Model Air Rifle!

 Santa Claus: You’ll shoot your eye out, kid.

 Narrator (Ralphie as an adult): Only I didn’t say “Fudge.”
 I said THE word, the big one, the queen-mother of dirty words, the “F-dash-dash-dash” word!

-Mother: WHAT DID YOU SAY?
+Father: WHAT DID YOU SAY?

-Mother: That's what I thought you said.
+Father: That’s what I thought you said.
 Get in the car.
 Go on!